Flying-Ace-7/HighSchool-StudyNotes/Biology/Reproduction/Human/Progesterone.md

 [[Biology MOC]]
-Progestrone is a hormone that peaks a few daya after [[Ovulation]] and maintains a constant level before dropping, causing the endometrium and uterine lining to shed.
+Progesterone is a hormone that peaks a few daya after [[Ovulation]] and maintains a constant level before dropping, causing the endometrium and uterine lining to shed.

+After Ovulation, inhibit [[Lutenising Hormone]] Production in High amounts and prevents ovulation (from happeneing again.)

 | Before ovulation: Cells in the ovary | At a low level                                                                                                     |